awsdocs/aws-encryption-sdk-docs/doc_source/c-examples.md

 The following examples show you how to use the AWS Encryption SDK for C to encrypt and decrypt data\.

+The examples in this section show how to use version 2\.0\.*x* and later of the AWS Encryption SDK for C\.
+For examples that use earlier versions, find your release in the [Releases](https://github.com/aws/aws-encryption-sdk-c/releases) list of the [aws\-encryption\-sdk\-c repository](https://github.com/aws/aws-encryption-sdk-c/) repository on GitHub\.

 When you install and build the AWS Encryption SDK for C, the source code for these and other examples are included in the `examples` subdirectory, and they are compiled and built into the `build` directory\.
 You can also find them in the [examples](https://github.com/aws/aws-encryption-sdk-c/tree/master/examples) subdirectory of the [aws\-encryption\-sdk\-c](https://github.com/aws/aws-encryption-sdk-c/) repository on GitHub\.

 **Topics**